Warren Edward Buffett is born on August 30,1930 in Omaha, Nebraska as the second of three children to Howard and Leila Buffett, who married in 1925.

 Abel, the CEO of Berkshire's energy subsidiary, is put in charge of Berkshire's non-insurance businesses.
 Jain, who had been running the reinsurance business, is given responsibility for all insurance operations.

 Buffett annoys cryptocurrency enthusiasts worldwide when he warns long-term investors to stay away from bitcoin, predicting "in terms of cryptocurrencies, generally, I can say with almost certainty that they will come to a bad ending."
-When or how, he added, "I don't know."
+When or how, he adds, "I don't know."

 "The idea that it has some huge intrinsic value is just a joke, in my view."